michaelslec/dotfiles/README.md

 'colorscheme' in to the command line in vim and then tab through all the options.

+Currently, the default enabled color scheme is Bubblegum.

 ## Plugins
 * ###[DelimitMate](http://github.com/Raimondi/delimitMate)
 Provides automatic closing of quotes, parenthesis, brackets, etc.